See No Evil (2006 film): Plot

 Officer Frank Williams and his partner Blaine investigate an abandoned house, where they find a young woman with her eyes ripped out.
-A large figure with an axe then murders Blaine whilst Frank has his arm chopped off before he is able to shoot the attacker in the head.
-Afterwards, detectives find seven bodies in the house, all of which have had their eyes ripped out.
+A large figure with an axe then murders Blaine, whilst Frank has his arm chopped off before he is able to shoot the attacker in the head.
+Afterward, detectives find seven bodies in the house, all of which have had their eyes ripped out.

-Four years later, Frank and his partner Hannah take a group of delinquents - Christine, Kira, Michael, Tyson, Zoe, Melissa, Richie, and Russell to clean up the abandoned Blackwell Hotel in order to turn it into a homeless shelter, as explained by the owner Margaret.
+Four years later, Frank and his partner, Hannah, take a group of delinquents (Christine, Kira, Michael, Tyson, Zoe, Melissa, Richie, and Russell) to clean the abandoned Blackwell Hotel to turn it into a homeless shelter, as explained by the owner, Margaret.

-That night, while Michael, Zoe, Russell, and Melissa go upstairs to the penthouse, Tyson and Richie decide to look for the previous owner's safe, and find what appears to be the body of a recently deceased man.
+That night, while Michael, Zoe, Russell, and Melissa go upstairs to the penthouse, Tyson and Richie decide to look for the previous owner's safe and find what appears to be the body of a recently deceased man.
 Richie panics and runs off, only to be dragged into an elevator with a hook by Jacob Goodnight.
-When Margaret mentions the elevator is being used, Hannah goes to check on the group, but is killed in the elevator.
+When Margaret mentions that the elevator is being used, Hannah goes to check on the group, but is killed in the elevator.
 Christine tries to help Kira escape the hotel, but Jacob attacks Kira with his hook and drags her into a dumbwaiter.
-Christine and Frank go upstairs to find the others, and run into Tyson who tells them what happened to Richie.
+Christine and Frank go upstairs to find the others and run into Tyson, who tells them what happened to Richie.
 Frank realizes it must be Jacob and is then pulled into the ceiling by the hook and killed.